-While binge drinking and heavy alcohol consumption have unfortunately been normalised across the UK culture, in fact, bearable for some, others are suffering through this mass exposure, alone, through the symptoms of a dependency.
+While binge drinking and heavy alcohol consumption have unfortunately been normalised across the UK culture across genders and age groups.

 If you’re unsure as to whether or not you could be addicted to alcohol, and in turn have an alcohol dependency, it is important to recognise potential signs to look out for, along with the consequences of enablement.

 Long-term alcohol abuse is extremely dangerous, which many individuals overlook, down to the fact that alcohol can legally be purchased over 18 years of age.

 No matter the causations of an alcohol dependency or the reasons for turning to alcohol, it is important to have awareness of the signs and symptoms, possible withdrawal symptoms, and the opportunities of alcohol dependency treatment here at Cassiobury Court.

 While signs and symptoms differ from person to person, there are some hallmarks you should be aware of.
 This will aid you in your decision to seek professional help, as for most individuals, the realism of an addiction diagnosis can showcase the severity of an alcohol dependency.

 The classic and rather obvious sign of alcohol addiction is an increase in your intake of alcohol, even in the instance of unwelcoming consequences, such as medical ailments, family breakdowns and career troubles.